digi-ron/AU-Falcon-SPUD-Project/Electrical/AccessoryPlug.md

 ![alt text](./AccessoryPlug/incorrect-plug.png)

-> image taken from a Aliexpress listing, note the notches in the bottom of the plug instead of the top
+> image taken from an Aliexpress listing, note the notches in the bottom of the plug instead of the top

 ## Pinout
 Use the following diagram and pinout list for reference.
 This diagram assumes that the clip is facing up and you are looking at the female housing connector (the blue plug or loom end wiring connector)